Misumena vatia: Male–male interactions

-Female–male interactions
+Male–female interactions

 When a male finds a female, he climbs over her head, over her opisthosoma and onto her underside, where he inserts his pedipalps to inseminate her.
 The male may wrap the female loosely with silk during copulation.
 Females have a pair of gonopores which the male pedipalp may enter for copulation.
 When the male inserts his pedipalp into the female's gonopore he will make rhythmic, vibratory movements that can last from 1–2 seconds.
 Gonopore contacts of less than 30 seconds will result in unfertilized eggs and a failed copulation.
 Matings last an average of four minutes.

 Males can accurately identify the reproductive condition of potential mates.
 They prefer to mate with virgin females over those which have previously mated.
 Males mate for longer with virgin females and produce more pedipalp movements than during copulation with previously-mated females.
 Males are most likely to enter both gonopores of a virgin female, while they may only enter one gonopore of a previously-mated female.
 Females have a low probability of mating with a second male, but have a higher probability of mating with a second male than they do a third one.

 The female then lays her eggs preferentially on plants from the Asclepias genus (milkweeds).
 When preparing to lay eggs, she first identifies a suitable location for her brood.
 She descends the plant stalk down to the leaf that she chooses and then rolls up the end of a leaf.
 She secures the leaf by spreading silk, creating a cocoon-like structure, and lays her eggs inside the nest she has created.
 She tends to lay her eggs at night.
 The young grow to be about 5 mm by autumn and remain on the ground through winter.
 Their final molt, from penultimate instars to adults, occurs during May of the next year.

 Because Misumena vatia employs camouflaging, it can focus more energy on growth and reproduction rather than on finding food and escaping from predators.
 As in many Thomisidae species, there is a positive correlation between female weight and egg clutch size, or fecundity.
 Selection for larger female body size thus increases reproductive success.